-Over four million people were acutely food floods in Sindh and Balochistan provinces. insecure in Pakistan by the end of April 2022 The funding enabled a rapid response to help vulnerable households, including cash and were consuming poor-quality food with little dietary diversity.
-Floods in August 2022 distributions, provision of non-food items, added to the vulnerability of the country rehabilitation of water supply systems, (which is also home to 1.3 million Afghan construction of latrines and the setting up refugees) at a time when it was experiencing of mobile medical camps.
-In addition, the a major political crisis. team also conducted psychological first aid training, distributed hygiene kits and provided agricultural tools.
+Over four million people were acutely food insecure in Pakistan by the end of April 2022 and were consuming poor-quality food with little dietary diversity.
+Floods in August 2022 added to the vulnerability of the country (which is also home to 1.3 million Afghan refugees) at a time when it was experiencing a major political crisis.